Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Examples

 In addition, we annotate the definition with a type.
 We have two type parameters $\alpha$ and $\beta$ for the input and output element types.
-Since we are working with length-indexed lists, we also have a length index parameter $n$, which lets us show by typing that the input and output to $\mathit{map}$ have the same length.
+Since we are working with length-indexed lists, we also have a length index parameter $n$, which lets us show by typing that the input and output of $\textit{map}$ have the same length.

 In our system, this type annotation is mandatory.
 Full type inference for definitions using GADTs requires polymorphic recursion, which is undecidable.
 As a result, this example also requires annotation in OCaml and GHC Haskell.
 However, Haskell and OCaml infer polymorphic types when no polymorphic recursion is needed.
 We adopt the simpler rule that \emph{all} polymorphic definitions are annotated.
-This choice is motivated by \citet{Vytiniotis10}, who analyzed a large corpus of Haskell code and showed that implicit let-generalization was rarely used: programmers tend to annotate polymorphic definitions for documentation purposes.
+This choice is motivated by \citet{Vytiniotis10}, who analyzed a large corpus of Haskell code and showed that implicit let-generalization was used primarily only for top-level definitions, and even then it is typically considered good practice to annotate top-level definitions for documentation purposes.
+Furthermore, experience with languages such as Agda and Idris (which do not implicitly generalize) show this is a modest burden in practice.

-\paragraph{Nested patterns and GADTs.} Now, we consider the \texttt{zip} function, which converts a pair of lists into a list of pairs.
+\paragraph{Nested patterns and GADTs.} Now, we consider the \textit{zip} function, which converts a pair of lists into a list of pairs.
 In ordinary ML or Haskell, we must consider what to do when the two lists are not the same length.
 However, with length-indexed lists, we can statically reject passing two lists of differing length: